mrsonne/hubit/examples/tanks/README.md

 In this case the component context `context.IDX_TANK: "0:2"` assures that the component is only applied for tank indices 0 and 1.
 Consequently, the explicit indices i.e. `0@IDX_TANK` and `1@IDX_TANK` are no longer required in this component.
 The model component for tank 2 shown above can be used as before.
 This version of the model is shown in `model_1a.yml`.

+While it provides a nice flexibility to be able to refer to neighboring tanks it is tiresome if we have many tanks.
+Further, the model presented above would need to be changed when the number of tanks change which is not attractive.
+If the model is unstructured by nature the `Hubit` model could be constructed programmatically based on the mesh of cells (compartments/elements).
 ## Structured compartments - component contexts and index offsets (`model2.yml`)

-While it is nice to refer to neighboring tanks it is tiresome if we have many tanks.
-Further, the model presented above would need to be changed when the number of tanks change which is not attractive.
-However, one use case for explicit indexing would be models where the cells (compartments/elements) are connected in an unstructured fashion.
-In such cases the `Hubit` model can be constructed programmatically based on the mesh of cells (compartments/elements).
-In more structured cases such as this tank example it is better to leverage the two `Hubit` features _component contexts_ and _index offsets_.
+In structured cases such as the tank example below it is better to leverage the two `Hubit` features _component contexts_ and _index offsets_.

 ```